Danube: Discharge

+Discharge chronology

 Tributaries

 The land drained by the Danube extends into many other countries.
 Many Danubian tributaries are important rivers in their own right, navigable by barges and other shallow-draught boats.
 From its source to its outlet into the Black Sea, its main tributaries are (as they enter):

 Cities and towns

 The Danube flows through many cities, including four national capitals (shown below in bold), more than any other river in the world.
-Ordered from the source to the mouth they are:
+Ordered from source to mouth they are: